meganz/sdk/examples/java/README.md

 ### To use a prebuilt library (the easy way), follow these steps:

-1. Download and extract the SDK ([link](https://github.com/meganz/sdk/archive/master.zip)).
+1. Download and extract the SDK to a folder in your computer ([link](https://github.com/meganz/sdk/archive/master.zip)).
-2. Download and copy the prebuilt library `mega.dll` into `sdk/examples/java/JavaBindingSample/libs` ([link](https://mega.nz/#!jglhVaIL!XXqiSH883mDvyLAQ8f8dHBC9ivABGOUfYWDr1uX0Y8g)).
+2. Download the prebuilt library (`mega.dll`) along with its corresponding Java classes from [here](INCLUDE THE MEGA LINK TO dll + bindings/java/nz/mega/sdk/*.java).
+3. Extract the content into `sdk/examples/java/JavaBindingSample`, keeping the folder structure.
-3. On Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java/JavaBindingSample`
+4. In Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java`.
-4. Open the "Properties" of the project and go to "Java Build Path" -> "Source"
-5. Click "Link Source..." and select the folder `sdk/bindings/java`
-6. Build and run the project in Eclipse
+5. Build and run the project in Eclipse.

 ### To build the library by yourself

 Instead of downloading the prebuilt library, you can build it directly from the sources.

-1. Download and extract the SDK ([link](https://github.com/meganz/sdk/archive/master.zip)).
+1. Download and extract the SDK to a folder in your computer ([link](https://github.com/meganz/sdk/archive/master.zip)).
 2. Follow the instructions in [this guide](https://github.com/meganz/sdk/bindings/java/vs2010/README.md).
-3. Copy the new file `mega.dll` into `sdk/examples/java/JavaBindingSample/libs`.
+3. Copy the new file `mega.dll` from `sdk/bindings/java/vs2010/Debug` into `sdk/examples/java/JavaBindingSample/libs`.
+4. Copy the Java classes from `sdk/bindings/java/nz/mega/sdk` into `sdk/bindings/java/JavaBindingSample/src/nz/mega/sdk`.
-4. On Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java/JavaBindingSample`
+5. In Eclipse, click "Import" -> "Existing Projects into Workspace" and select the root directory: `sdk/examples/java`.
-5. Open the "Properties" of the project and go to "Java Build Path" -> "Source"
-6. Click "Link Source..." and select the folder `sdk/bindings/java`
-7. Build and run the project in Eclipse
+6. Build and run the project in Eclipse.

 ## Notes